The Founding Fathers & Political Parties

 As good republicans, the founders believed that parties (or factions) threatened this rational, collaborative process.
 If the political community broke into small groups committed to their own narrow interests, the search for the common good would be compromised.
 Politics would disintegrate into battles between conflicting visions, and elections would generate division rather than consensus.

 But within a decade of the Constitution's ratification, political parties had emerged.
 Some of the Founding Fathers originally most concerned about these "factions" had actually helped to bring them about.
-George Washington lamented that political party wrangling "agitates the community with ill-founded jealousies and false alarms, kindles the animosity of one part against another."3 And Thomas Jefferson, always good for a pithy line, swore "if I could not go to heaven but with a party, I would not go there at all."4 But as president, Washington pursued economic and foreign policies that alienated a huge part of the electorate.
+George Washington lamented that political party wrangling "agitates the community with ill-founded jealousies and false alarms, kindles the animosity of one part against another."
+But as president, Washington pursued economic and foreign policies that alienated a huge part of the electorate.
 And in 1793, Thomas Jefferson resigned his seat in Washington's cabinet to lead the opposition to the administration—a move that led directly to the formation of the first American political parties.

 As the Founders discovered, to their dismay, the simple fact was that consensus was impossible to maintain.
 People simply disagreed about things.
 Reasonable people held conflicting visions of the common good.
 Politics was

 about conflict and division; and elections did produce winners and losers.
 And as politicians moved toward a more realistic understanding of politics, they discovered that some sort of political organization would facilitate—not destroy—the political process.